andyw8/growing-rails-controllers/README.md

 ## Overview

-In the book [Growing Rails Applicationsin Practice](https://leanpub.com/growing-rails), the authors present a standard way of writing controllers.
+In the book [Growing Rails Applications in Practice](https://leanpub.com/growing-rails), the authors present a standard way of writing controllers.